Destinations Greece The Cyclades Santorini

 Santorini

-The half-day-into-evening catamaran trip — out of Vlychada port (cheaper, quieter) or Ammoudi at the base of Oia (more expensive, scenic).
-Five-hour route around the caldera, swim stops at the Red Beach cove and White Beach (both unreachable from land), sunset under the Oia cliffs from the water.
-Most boats include dinner on board.
-Book the small-group operators (max 16 passengers); skip the 50-person megaboats.
+The half-day-into-evening catamaran trip, out of Vlychada port (cheaper, quieter) or Ammoudi at the base of Oia (dearer, more scenic).
+A five-hour loop around the caldera, swim stops at the Red Beach cove and White Beach (both unreachable from land), and sunset under the Oia cliffs from the water.
+Most boats feed you dinner on board.
+Book the small-group operators (max 16 passengers) and skip the 50-person megaboats.

 From Vlychada or Ammoudi5-hour tripSmall-group boats only